sarita-010182/maharshtra-board-IT-LIST-PROGRAM/README.md

 # maharshtra-board-IT-LIST-PROGRAM
-A list I created for submission of assignments
+A laist I created for submission of assignments here you can find the code for making of lists in html